 Provided a 5 seconds delay to the file so that MATLAB code can write the output in result.txt file.
 Right after 5 seconds, the calculated result from result.txt file will be displayed.

-In this code, PHP execution function was used to execute .m file of MATLAB.
+In this code, the PHP execution function was used to execute the .m file of MATLAB.
 After that, a 5 seconds pause was set for MATLAB code processing. file_get_contents function would then get recently written content from result.txt file.
-At the end, fetched result would be printed.
+In the end, the fetched result would be printed.